 Tanzania, like the rest of Africa, is a culture in rapid flux.
 The Institute is trying to help church leaders to respond with wisdom and discernment to the threats, opportunities and challenges facing them in the 21st century and to preach a gospel which is both faithful and relevant.
 It has been a productive past few years for the Swansons, and their AIM team in Morogoro expanded significantly with the arrival of the Dixon family and Steve and Ruth Lancaster.
 Together with the AICT, the team are in the process of building and developing a retreat centre at Sanga Sanga, which will act as the focus of the Institute’s activities.

 In September 2015 Tony took on the new role of African Mobilisation Consultant on top of coordinating IBM.
 He will be working to help AIM in our aims to mobilise African believers to outreach and evangelism among their own people.

 Could you partner with the Swansons in this work?

 Partner with the Swansons

-Tony is coordinator of the Institute of Bible and Ministry and has taken on a new role as African Mobilising Consultant under the International Office.
-Cath is Child Safety Officer for AIM.
+Tony is coordinator of the Institute of Bible & Ministry in Tanzania and African Mobilising Consultant.
+Cath is AIM’s Child Safety Officer.